 (b) It’s about the kitchen and food.

-(c) it’s about the safe and the jewellery.
+(c) It’s about the safe and the jewellery.

 (d) It’s about the woman’s cosmetics box.

-37.What does the boy feel when he loses the ball as mentioned in “The Ball Poem”?
+37. What does the boy feel when he loses the ball as mentioned in “The Ball Poem”?

-38.“Brilliant scientist though he was, Griffin was rather a lawless person.”
+38. “Brilliant scientist though he was, Griffin was rather a lawless person.”

 Or